raval91/Aflav_thesis_supp/README.md

  tables_and_figs

-- cluster_indices.txt
+- cluster_analysis/cluster_indices.txt
 	Table of indices to determine optimal number of clusters in a K-means cluster analysis

-- k3-10
+- cluster_analysis/k3.pdf - cluster_analysis/k10.pdf
 	figures of cluster analyses for heterothermy data when K=3-10

 - diagnostic_plots/repeatability/
 	Residuals vs fitted values plots of repeatability models including sex+mb+bmr, sex+mb and mb as variables in the models.
 Also included are diagnostic plots for for models of each individual sex